pdf-raku/PDF-Class-raku/README.md

 # PDF::Zen

-This Perl 6 module is under construction as a general purpose PDF manipulation library.
+This set of Perl modules is under construction as a modular library for PDF manipulation.

 ***Experimental***